janehu1999/github_workshop/readme.md

 ```

 Absolutely wild that 9 people account for about half of the top 50
-money-wise, but what about quality:
+money-wise, but what about quality?

 ``` r
 plotData <- melt.data.table(